 2009 - The Introduction of SCO and MVR

-As part of its continuing progression toward more competitive natural gas commodity service and once again being the first natural gas distribution company in the nation to do so, Dominion Energy Ohio introduced the auction-based variable rate option behind its Standard Service Offer to include choice eligible customers.
+As part of its continuing progression toward more competitive natural gas commodity service and once again being the first natural gas distribution company in the nation to do so, Dominion Energy Ohio introduced the auction-based variable rate option behind its Standard Service Offer to include choice-eligible customers.
 Dominion Energy Ohio gained PUCO approval to introduce Standard Choice Offer (SCO) and Monthly Variable Rate (MVR) commodity service.
-Under the SCO program, Dominion Energy Ohio continues to conduct an annual auction overseen by the PUCO to determine a Retail Price Adjustment that is added to the NYMEX price in the same manner as SSO service.
+Under the SCO program, Dominion Energy Ohio conducts an annual auction overseen by the PUCO to determine a Retail Price Adjustment that is added to the NYMEX price in the same manner as SSO service.
 Customers who are eligible to participate in the Energy Choice program but have not chosen a supplier are assigned to a supplier providing SCO service to help them become accustomed to participating in the program.
-MVR service, which is not regulated by the PUCO but is capped by a supplier’s lowest competitive monthly variable rate posted on the PUCO’s Apples-to-Apples chart, is available to those customers who previously participated in the Energy Choice program and whose supplier agreement was terminated without their selection of a new supplier.
-Dominion Energy Ohio randomly assigns those customers to a new supplier at that supplier’s MVR rate, unless the customer specifically requests an SCO rate.
+MVR service was available to those customers who previously participated in the Energy Choice program and whose supplier agreement was terminated without their selection of a new supplier.
+The MVR rates charged by participating supplier was not regulated by the PUCO but was capped by a supplier’s lowest competitive monthly variable rate posted on the PUCO’s Apples to Apples chart.
+Dominion Energy Ohio randomly assigned those customers to a new supplier at that supplier’s MVR rate, unless the customer specifically requests an SCO rate.

-In its most recent move to establish an even more competitive market, Dominion Energy Ohio became the first natural gas distribution company in the state of Ohio to request and receive PUCO approval to cease offering commodity service to Large Volume and Non-Residential customers.
-(DEO will continue to deliver the gas purchased from suppliers.)
-While still able to participate in the Energy Choice program by selecting from available rate offers of certified suppliers, those customers are no longer eligible for SCO service.
-If they do not choose a supplier, Dominion Energy Ohio assigns them at random to an MVR supplier at that supplier’s prevailing MVR.
-Dominion Energy Ohio will evaluate the success of this “exit” before deciding whether to seek PUCO approval to expand it to residential customers.
+In its effort to establish an even more competitive market, Dominion Energy Ohio became the first natural gas distribution company in the state of Ohio to request and receive PUCO approval to cease offering commodity service to Large Volume and Nonresidential customers.
+(DEO will continue to deliver the gas purchased by customers from retail suppliers.)
+While still able to participate in the Energy Choice program by selecting from available rate offers of certified suppliers, those customers were no longer eligible for SCO service.
+If the customers did not choose a supplier, Dominion Energy Ohio assigned them at random to an MVR supplier at that supplier’s prevailing MVR.
+Dominion Energy Ohio agreed to evaluate the success of this “exit” before deciding whether to seek PUCO approval to expand it to residential customers.